 His glorious power appears in upholding his church for so long a time, and carrying on this work; upholding it oftentimes when it was but as a little spark, or as smoking flax, in which the fire was almost extinct, and the powers of earth and hell combined to destroy it.
 Yet God has never suffered them to quench it, and finally will bring forth judgment unto victory.
-God glorifies his strength in his church's weakness; in causing his people, who are like a number of little infants, finally to triumph over all earth and hell; so that they shall tread on the lion and adder; the young lion and dragon shall they trample under foot.
-The glorious power of God appears in conquering his many and mighty enemies by that person who was once an infant in a manger, and appeared as a poor, weak, despised man.
-He conquers them, and triumphs over them in their own weapon, the cross.
+God glorifies Lord, is become glorious in power: thy right hand, O his strength in his church's weakness; in causing his Lord, hath dashed in pieces the enemy."
+And how great people, who are like a number of little infants, finally to triumph over all earth and hell; so that they shall tread on the lion and adder; the young lion and dragon shall they trample under foot.
+The glorious power of God appears in conquering his many and mighty enemies by that person who was once an infant in a manger, and glorious wisdom of God.
+It shows the wisdom of God appeared as a poor, weak, despised man.
+He conquers them, and triumphs over them in their own weapon, overcome him, the devil was cast out, and there was him.

-The glorious majesty of God appears in conquering all those mighty enemies of the church one age after another; in conquering Satan, that proud and strong spirit, and all his hellish host; in bringing him down under foot, long after he had vaunted himself as god of this world, and when he did his utmost to support himself in his kingdom.
-Christ, our Michael, has overcome him, the devil was cast out, and there was found no more place for him in heaven; but he was cast out into the earth, and his angels were cast out with him.
 He is conquered in that kingdom wherein his pride, and subtlety, and cruelly, above all appears, viz. the kingdom of Antichrist.
-And the glorious power of God appears in thus conquering the devil, and bringing him under foot, after long time given him to strengthen himself to his utmost.
-He was once overthrown in his heathen Roman empire, after he had been making himself strong in those parts of the world, ever since the building of Babel.
-It appears also in overthrowing his kingdom more fatally and universally all over the world, after he had another opportunity to strengthen himself to his utmost for many ages, by setting up those two great kingdoms of Antichrist and Mahomet, and to establish his interest in the heathen world.
-We have seen how these kingdoms of God's enemies look strong, as though it was impossible to overthrow them; yet, when God appears, they seem to melt away, as the fat of lambs before the fire, and are driven away as the chaff before the whirlwind.
+And the glorious power of Here we are shown the various parts of the work God appears in thus conquering the devil, and bringing him under foot, after long time given him to strengthen himself to his utmost.
+He was once overthrown in his heathen Roman empire, after he had been making two great kingdoms of Antichrist and Mahomet, and to How rational, worthy, and excellent a revelation establish his interest in the heathen world.
+We have seen how these kingdoms of God's enemies look strong, as though it was impossible to overthrow them; yet, when God appears, they seem to melt away, as the fat of lambs before the fire, and are driven away as the chaff before